AtelierNum/templates/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-You need nodejs to get the files easily : https://nodejs.org/en/download/
+To get the templates easily you can install our custom downloader here : https://ateliernum.github.io/fido/ More info about it here : https://github.com/AtelierNum/fido

 ## Table of Contents